Teun-Maas/biofysica/README.md

 ```

-Windows: open a new CMD.EXE window and type
+Windows: open a new CMD.EXE window and run
 ```
 C:\> where python
 C:\Program Files\Python38\python.exe